aruanurag/publicclouds/_posts/2021-04-03-AWS-Architect-Associate.md

 ## EC2

+**Azure Service**: Azure Virtual Machine
 EC2 is the virtual machine offering from AWS.
 It has various capabilities -

 * Storing data on virtual drives.
 (EBS)

 * Load balancing across multiple instances (ELB)

-* Aut scaling horizontally by increasing the number of instances (ASG)
+* Auto scaling horizontally by increasing the number of instances (ASG)

+## Security Groups

+**Azure Service**: Network Security Groups (NSG)

+* Network Security component to control traffic flow.
+* Collection of In and Out rules to control Ingress and Egress.
+Rules are defined using:
+  * Type - SSH/HTTP
+  * Protocol - TCP
+  * Port Range - 80, 443, 22 etc
+  * CIDR range for IP addresses - 10.1.1.0/24
+* By default all ingress is blocked and egress is allowed.
+* Can be attached to multiple EC2 instances and one EC2 instance can have multiple Security groups